jobrouter/typo3-process/Documentation/module.rst

 First you have to define a process link.
 It is the representation of a JobRouter® process.
 Then configure the step links you need.
-These represent the steps of a process and are used in the form finisher.
+These represent the steps of a process and are used in the :ref:`form finisher <form-finisher>`.

 .. _module-create-process-link: